Admissions & Financial Aid After Wabash

 Wabash prepares young men to meet their futures with intelligence, confidence, and clarity of purpose.
 A Wabash education brings out the best in young men through its rigor, and a community of mentors and friends—from faculty and staff to peers and alumni—provide the system of support for students to rise to the Wabash challenge.
-The Schroeder Center for Career Development helps students identify and execute plans to become productive and fulfilled men after Wabash.
+The Schroeder Center for Career Development, ranked 8th in the country, helps students identify and execute plans to become productive and fulfilled men after Wabash.

-The outcomes of Wabash men are diverse.
+Wabash alumni also represent incredible diversity in their careers.
 They become doctors, lawyers, scientists, teachers, executives, and entrepreneurs.
 They attend some of the best graduate and professional schools in the world.
 They work in major corporations or launch their own startups.
 But from diversity comes a shared Wabash experience: a commitment to the liberal arts, distinctive opportunities to lead, and the lifelong Wabash brotherhood.

 Unapologetic Liberal Arts